syncfusion-content/uwp-docs/uwp/SfSpellChecker/localization.md

 {% endtabs %}

-To localize the SfSpellCheker based on [ApplicationLanguages.PrimaryLanguageOverride](https://msdn.microsoft.com/de-de/library/windows/apps/windows.globalization.applicationlanguages.primarylanguageoverride.aspx) using .resw files, follow the below steps.
+To localize the SfSpellChecker based on [ApplicationLanguages.PrimaryLanguageOverride](https://msdn.microsoft.com/de-de/library/windows/apps/windows.globalization.applicationlanguages.primarylanguageoverride.aspx) using .resw files, follow the below steps.

 1. Create a folder named **Resource** in the application.